 Bulk forming agent:

 Psyllium, a soluble fiber that comes from the husks of the seeds of a plant called Plantago ovata, may help treat diarrhea.
 It is a bulk forming agent that soaks up water in the colon, helping to firm stool.
-You will need to take psyllium with a large amount of water.
+Take psyllium with a large amount of water.
+People with inflammatory bowel disease should speak to their doctors before taking psyllium.

 Some evidence suggests that homeopathic treatment may help diarrhea.
 In one study, children with acute diarrhea who received an individualized homeopathic treatment for 5 days had diarrhea for significantly less time than children who had placebo.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.
 Some of the most effective homeopathic remedies include: